myrdrks/dexcom-awtrix-display/README.md

-# Node.js Dexcom Integration Application
+# Node.js Dexcom Integration Application for Awtrix 3

-This application integrates with the Dexcom API to fetch glucose monitoring data and publishes it to an MQTT broker.
-It also provides a QR code for authentication when required.
+This application integrates with the Dexcom API to fetch glucose monitoring data and publishes it to an MQTT broker to display the values on a Ulanzi TC001 with Awtrix 3 firmware.

 ## Features